Battjmo/BreakStijl/README.md

 Overall, each of the 30 bricks in the set can occupy 30 different positions and either be drawn or not, resulting in 60 configurations per brick, not counting their color.
 This equates to a functionally unlimited number of possible board configurations.
 The play should never see the same one twice!

+## How to Play

+The game should work in just about any browser just by clicking the link at the top of the page.
+It is hosted on GitHub Pages.